 - Having a plan B is never a bad idea.

 - Realize that there are many ways to address an issue or solve a problem.

-Be Curious.
 Exploring new places or hobbies is really good for our brain.
 It can distract us from stressors, allow us to immerse ourselves in something creative, or let us reconnect with a part of ourselves.